jamplate/processor/README.md

 ### Flow Control Commands

+This section contains the flow controlling commands that demand other commands and perform scopes.

 - `#CAPTURE <Address>` this command captures the printing of the instructions between it and its closing command, then allocate the captured text to the address given to it.
     - If this command was not closed with an `#ENDCAPTURE`, then a `Compile` error will